henkmet/dwmbar/README.md

 # dwmbar
 highly personalised bar.
-Of no use to anyone but myself
+Of no use to anyone but myself.